 - A. Supplemental Ground Water Wells - 1.
 The SPNRD issued no supplemental ground water wells. - B. Supplemental Surface Water Wells - 1.
 The SPNRD issued no supplemental surface water well permits. - C. Replacement Wells - 1.
-The SPNRD issued five (5) replacement well permits.
-These are replacement wells for a well that has already been registered.
-All of these replacement permits were for wells that were not producing the amount of water for which they were originally designed to pump.
-This could be due to several reasons such as casing collapse, pumping sand, water table drop or other reasons. - D. Temporary Wells - 1.
-The SPNRD issued no temporary well permits.
+The SPNRD issued no replacement well permits. - D. Temporary Wells - 1.
+The SPNRD issued one (1) temporary well permit.
+The well will remain a high capacity well (greater than 50 gallons per minute) during 2017 and 2018.
+After 2018 the well will be decommissioned or modified and equipped to pump less than 50 gallons per minute and be used for livestock use.